effektif/user-docs/docs/integration/connectors.rst

 	  "name" : "Charlie Chester"
 	} ]

 .. _connector-record-details:

 Record details
 ^^^^^^^^^^^^^^

-When a record was selected by the user, the contained data of the record can be used in the workflow.
+When you use a connector form field to select a record, you can use the record’s data in the workflow.
-Therefore, the single record will be fetched from the connector.
-Signavio Worfklow stores only the ID of the record as a reference to the record.
+Signavio Workflow only stores the record’s ID as a reference, and fetches the entire record when needed, when accessing the nested data.

-The record will be fetched every time the nested data is accessed.
-In order to activate fetching of single records, the ``fetchOneAvailable`` flag in the type descriptor must be set to ``true``.
+To make a record’s fields available, in the :ref:`connector-type-descriptor`, set the ``fetchOneAvailable`` flag to ``true``.
-Furthermore, the connector must implement the following endpoint:
+The connector must also make the records available as the following HTTP resource.

 URL (relative to the endpoint URL)
-   ``GET /:type/:id`` - with path parameters
+   ``/:type/:id`` - with path parameters
    ``:type`` - a record type key, and
    ``:id`` - a record ID
 Request methods